Review: SCARE PACKAGE (2019) – SFFF 2019

-This leads into “Rad Chad’s Horror Emporium” one of two segments from Aaron B. Koontz (Camera Obscura).
-Its also what serves as a wrap-around.
+This leads into “Rad Chad’s Horror Emporium” one of two segments from Aaron B. Koontz (Camera Obscura, The Pale Door).
+It’s also what serves as a wrap-around.
 Chad (Jeremy King, 100 Tears) owns an all horror video store.
 One that even has VHS tapes.
 Things get sticky when an obnoxious customer (Byron Brown) tries to harass his new employee Hawn (Hawn Tran, Santa Shark, Kickboxer: Vengeance) into quitting.

-Both of these are enjoyably silly takes on situations and cliches we all know all to well.
+Both of these are enjoyably silly takes on situations and clichés we all know all too well.
 And then we get to “One Time in the Woods” from Chris McInroy (We Summoned A Demon).
 This one had me laughing out loud with its take on campers in peril.
-Gooey, gross and full of lethal slapstick it’s a real treat.
+Gooey, gross and full of lethal slapstick, it’s a real treat.

-A quick trip back to the store launches us into “M.I.S.T.E.R.,” the directorial debut of actor Noah Sagan (Starry Eyes, The Mind’s Eye).
+A quick trip back to the store launches us into “M.I.S.T.E.R.,” the directorial debut of actor Noah Sagan (All About Evil, The Mind’s Eye).
 It’s a rather obvious story about a men’s empowerment group with a secret.
 It still manages to feature a way to kill a werewolf that I hadn’t seen before.

-Actor turned director Baron Vaughn (Cloverfield, Black Dynomite) finishes out the regular segments with “So Much To Do”.
-A take on horror TV shows and some people’s obsession with spoilers it’s probably the weakest segment.
+Actor turned director Baron Vaughn (Cloverfield, Black Dynamite) finishes out the regular segments with “So Much To Do”.
+A take on horror TV shows and some people’s obsession with spoilers, it’s probably the weakest segment.